 One of the most important tips on how to avoid getting sick on a plane is to remain hydrated.
 You have to work at it!
 Most planes fly at 30-35,000 feet elevation where the humidity is very low.

-To combat this, you must remain hydrated.
+You must remain hydrated.
 Drinking water keeps your mucous membranes remain moist and better equipped to fight germs.
-Drink a bottle of water before you get on the plane and visit some of the best beaches in Texas.

 If bottled water isn’t your thing, carry your empty nondisposable water bottle through security.
 And then fill it as soon as you are through.
 And continue to hydrate frequently for the duration of your flight.